Martyrs' Square, Beirut: History

 The first Monument aux Martyrs was commissioned by the French Mandate authorities and unveiled on 19 December 1930, on the twentieth anniversary of the declaration of the state of Greater Lebanon.
 However, the statue by Youssef Hoyek – which became known as Les Pleureuses or the weeping women – was deeply unpopular after independence for its depiction of grieving Christian and Muslim mothers joining hands over a cremation urn.
 It was attacked with a hammer in 1948 before being finally removed in 1953, and is now displayed outside the Sursock Museum.

-The more triumphant Martyrs' Monument by Marino Mazzacuratti was inaugurated in 1960.
+The more triumphant Martyrs' Monument by Marino Mazzacurati was inaugurated in 1960.

 In 1950, the Petit Serail was demolished.
 The new Rivoli cinema blocked the link between the square and the harbor.
 Martyrs' Square became Beirut's bus and taxi terminus and a popular venue for cinemas, coffee-houses, modest hotels and the red-light district.

 During the Lebanese Civil War (1975–1990), the demarcation line that divided Beirut into east and west ran through Martyrs' Square.

 In late 2019, Martyrs' Square became a major focal point of the anti-government protests.